laro/Cilia/README.md

 ## Templates
-The basic new idea is, to define templates (classes and functions) mostly the same as they are used.
+The basic "new idea" is, to define templates (classes and functions) mostly the same as they are used.
 Similar as in Java, C#, Swift and Rust.
 - **Class** templates
   The template parameters (`<...>`) are given after the class name, so that the definition is similar to the usage (in a variable declaration).